-2.7.4 Schemas
+2.9.5 Schemas

-To create a json codec automatically, not only a circe Encoder/Decoder is needed, but also an implicit SchemaFor[T] value, which provides a mapping between a type T and its schema.
+To derive json codecs automatically, not only implicits from the base library are needed (e.g. a circe Encoder/Decoder), but also an implicit SchemaFor[T] value, which provides a mapping between a type T and its schema.
 A schema-for value contains a single schema: Schema field.